RobuQ: Pushing DiTs to W1.58A2 via Robust Activation Quantization: Conclusion

 \section{Conclusion}

-We revisit quantization for Diffusion Transformers and identify the activation pathway as the primary bottleneck for ultra-low-bit deployment.
-Building on a strong W1.58A4 baseline featuring an SVD-initialized low-rank branch and all-layer Hadamard mixing, we demonstrate that the Hadamard transform effectively Gaussianizes per-token activations.
-This enables the development of a distribution-agnostic RobustQuantizer.
-Its hardware-friendly uniform implementation, when integrated with an activation-only mixed-precision network (AMPN), achieves stable training and delivers significant quality improvements.
-Together, these advancements establish new state-of-the-art results for quantized DiTs, ultimately pushing their capabilities to the W1.58A2 configuration.
+We revisit quantization for Diffusion Transformers and identify activations as the key bottleneck for ultra-low-bit deployment.
+Building on a strong W1.58A4 baseline with an SVD-initialized low-rank branch and all-layer Hadamard mixing, we show that the Hadamard transform effectively regularizes per-token activation distributions and enables a distribution-agnostic RobustQuantizer.
+Combined with a hardware-friendly uniform implementation and activation-only mixed precision, RobuQ achieves stable training, improves generation quality, and establishes new state-of-the-art results for quantized DiTs, reaching W1.58A2.